pascallaliberte/sharpen.page/index.md

 Much like you, I despise gimmicky, swindle-y, sales-y wording that aims to convert or influence or reign someone in.
 But thankfully, those are officially bad ideas anyway.

 At the core: a service or a product page is there to help someone make progress.
 Progress on what?
 Progress on a sticky point, a fuming disappointment, an upsetting bind, a gradual slide, an uncomfortable truth, a grand scheme, an impasse, a point of no return.
-Yes, your product or service solves not just a pain _point_, it solves _situations_, precise situations.
+Yes, your product or service solves not just a pain _point_, **it solves _situations_, <mark>precise situations</mark>**.
+And that...

 ### ... is the Jobs-To-Be-Done Theory